Alex Fletcher (actress): Career

 Fletcher joined Brookside in 1990, and played the role of Jacqui Dixon until the series ended in 2003.
 In addition to her role in Brookside, she has made a number of other television appearances, both in acting and presenting roles.
-These include parts in Doctors and MIT: Murder Investigation Team, and a guest presenting role on the chat show Loose Women.
+These include parts in Doctors and Murder Investigation Team, and a guest presenting role on the chat show Loose Women.

 Fletcher took some time away from acting in the late 2000s and trained as a fitness instructor.
 She qualified in 2009, and taught at a number of locations.
 Fletcher joined Hollyoaks in August 2010 as Diane O'Connor.
 She also appeared as a contestant on the BBC cookery programme Celebrity MasterChef, on 21 July 2010.
+Fletcher remained on Hollyoaks for 16 years until her decision to leave the show.

 Personal life

 Fletcher married actor Neil Davies in 2003; Davies previously appeared in Brookside as Robbie Moffatt, an on-screen boyfriend of Fletcher's character.
-The pair have a son and a daughter together.
+The pair have a son and a daughter, Yasmin Davies, together.